zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **apiInfo.apiId**

-    Specifies the API identifier that is registered in the API-ML installation.
+    specifies the API identifier that is registered in the API ML installation.
-        The API ID uniquely identifies the API in the API-ML.
+        The API ID uniquely identifies the API in the API ML.
+Multiple services can provide the same API.
-        The same API can be provided by multiple services.
 The API ID can be used to locate the same APIs that are provided by different services.
         The creator of the API defines this ID.
         The API ID needs to be a string of up to 64 characters